sbslee/pypgx/docs/cli.rst

      --assembly TEXT       Reference genome assembly (default: 'GRCh37') (choices:
                            'GRCh37', 'GRCh38').
      --panel PATH          VCF file corresponding to a reference haplotype panel (compressed or uncompressed).
-By default, the 1KGP panel is used.
+By default, the 1KGP panel in the ~/pypgx-data directory will be used.
      --impute              Perform imputation of missing genotypes.
      --force               Overwrite output directory if it already exists.
      --samples TEXT [TEXT ...]